mozilla-rally/rally/README.md

-A demo add-on for Ion Studies.
+A basic Mozilla Ion Study.

 This is a normal, unprivileged WebExtension.